WebDevStudios/CLI-Cheat-Sheet/basic-commands.md

 Basic Commands
 ====

-Welcome to the command line it is a wonderfull place!
+Welcome to the command line it is a wonderful place!

 The Very Basics
 ----